 For the eligible candidates, facilities were also provided to apply on-spot for admission to the University and join the next batch of the program for MD in Barbados.
 For NEET Qualified students, a scholarship of 50% was also offered in accordance with the University’s NEET 2019 Merit Scholarship announced shortly after the results for NEET 2019.

 “I AM A DOCTOR” event was a collaborative effort of Victoria University of Barbados to make more students aware about medical education abroad, make medical education affordable by offering a scholarship to meritorious students and facilitate easy admissions for medical aspirants in India.
-On occasion, eligible students availed the scholarship and got on-spot admission to the 5-Year MD ≈ MBBS Program.
+On occasion, eligible students availed the scholarship and got on-spot admission to the 5-Year MD ≈ MD Program.